ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Don't forget to check your webview to make sure everything is correct!

+Check and save your changes before moving on.

 ## Part 2: CSS

 Next up, head to your style.css file.
 We are going to add style to our elements.